 Quadropod - Walking

-Short record of the first baby steps.
+Short recording of the first baby steps.
 Woo hoo!

 Now this is how it works.
 I took an excellent article on quadruped robot movement by Josh Elijah as the basis.
 Although he describes the position of legs and transition in details, he doesn’t give any examples of the actual angles computation functions.
 It’s understandable.
 Each bot may have a different configuration of joints and number of segments.
 The idea, however, persists.